leeblaab/vendor-directory/README.md

 ## 🎯 Overview

-**EasyFinder UAE** (branding as **EasyFinder**) is a production-ready, full-stack web application designed to solve a real problem in the UAE market: finding trusted local service providers.
+**EasyFinder UAE** is a production-ready, full-stack web application designed to solve a real problem in the UAE market: finding trusted local service providers.

 Built with a modern JavaScript stack and deployed on cloud infrastructure, the platform serves as both a **functional product** and a **technical case study** in:
 - Modern full-stack web architecture